 There are many things in life we can’t control, but if you have lost breast tissue in an automobile or other accident or from a mastectomy, you can get that confidence back with breast reconstruction.
 For many people, this is a crucial part of starting life anew after a traumatic experience.

 It’s not unusual for women who have undergone a mastectomy to feel a sense of incompleteness or to miss their body’s former state.
 Not only that, but mastectomy scars can be an unwelcome reminder of a very difficult time in a woman’s life.
 Moving on from the painful experience of breast cancer can be helped along by breast reconstruction.

 Breast reconstruction procedures have come a long way, which means you have a lot of options and should consider them all going forward.
-In consulting with your physician, it’s beneficial to be open about your hopes and desires with regard to your breast reconstruction surgery so our surgeons can provide you with the best possible results.
+In consulting with your surgeon at Face Center LA, it’s beneficial to be open about your hopes and desires with regard to your breast reconstruction surgery so our surgeons can provide you with the best possible results.